What does Karma Nirvana mean?

 Your personal safety is important.
 If you ever feel that you are in danger, you should contact the police immediately.
 The police will be able to assess your situation, advise you, and also refer you to support organisations.
 They will not tell your family that you have made contact with them.

 Can I get legal protection to prevent the marriage?

 Yes.
 Under the Forced Marriage Act 2007, you can apply to designated courts in England and Wales for a Forced Marriage Civil Protection Order.
 You can also ask someone to do so on your behalf.
 These orders can be used to prevent someone being forced into a marriage, or to protect someone if a forced marriage has already taken place.
 A person may be arrested if they breach an order.

 I was forced into a marriage overseas.
 Can my spouse be refused a visa to follow me here?

 The Forced Marriage Unit may be able to help, however you need to state publicly that you do not want your spouse to join you in the UK.

-Since the criminalisation of forced marriage on 16th June 2014, we have seen a definite increase in the number of calls to our helpline as this enables victims to own this abuse as a crime and pursue a prosecution if they wish to.
-We have also seen an increase in calls from professionals to our helpline in relation to advice and guidance as to how they should be dealing appropriately with cases of forced marriage and honour based abuse.
+Since the criminalisation of Forced Marriage on 16th June 2014, we have seen a definite increase in the number of calls to our helpline as this enables victims to own this abuse as a crime and pursue a prosecution if they wish to.
+We have also seen an increase in calls from professionals to our helpline in relation to advice and guidance.

 Schools are at the heart of prevention as forced marriage and honour based abuse affect children as well as adults.
 During the summer holidays, there is a peak in male and female students going missing as they are often taken abroad for a forced marriage.
 Schools therefore play a crucial role in safeguarding students and helping to raise awareness as the absence of some students is not questioned and sometimes professionals regard this abuse as ‘cultural’ when no religion or culture condones this abuse.